• Business Processes R0229-3006 07.09.2020-07.12.2020 10 credits (HMA220SN) +-

 The student is able to

-- recognise the opportunities, operators and networks in the business environment
+- describe the opportunities, operators and networks in the business environment*

 - define the functions, processes and IT systems of an organization